 Personality — What kind of personality will this person most likely have?
 Are they in HR and care deeply about the wellbeing of the employees?
 Are they CEOs that are busy and like to keep things direct and short?

 Get started now by downloading our FREE Buyer Persona Template.

 How to Gather Buyer Persona Information

 A few methods exist to create buyer personas.
-These are three of our favorite methods to gather reliable data, and we recommend doing all of them:
+These are three of our favorite methods to gather reliable data, and we recommend to do all of them:

-Performing in-depth research is sometimes the most time-consuming path.
-It's worth all the effort, though, because you can gain an understanding of what people bought from you in recent years.
-By tapping into your existing database of customers, you get a sense of how previous customers reacted to content you posted in the past.
+Going the research route is sometimes the most time-consuming.
+It's worth all effort, though, because you can gain an understanding of what people bought from you in recent years.
+By tapping into your existing database of customers, you get a sense of how past customers reacted to content you posted in the past.

-It is important to conduct surveys frequently because what your audience wanted or needed last year could be different from today.
+It is important to provide surveys frequently because what your audience wanted or needed last year is maybe different now from then.
 Customer tastes always change, making it essential to provide detailed surveys and carefully dissect the information they provide.
 A great way to boost engagement is to make your surveys easy to answer via multiple choice.
 Nevertheless, don't be afraid to ask some open-ended questions to gain more detailed insights.

 In some cases, customers and leads are more apt to open up about things in a survey than they would if talking to them face to face.

-Perhaps you can find further information through interviews you couldn't gather in the surveys.
-You can ask more personalized and detailed follow-up questions based on their previous answers to get deeper answers than what someone might have typed out on a form.
+Perhaps you can find further information through interviews you couldn't find in the surveys.
+You can ask more personalized and detailed follow up questions based on their previous answers to get deeper answers than what someone might have typed out on a form.